 Benefits of the Bath Salts Ingredients

-- Epsom salt (magnesium sulfate): This main ingredient helps relax mind and body.
+This main ingredient helps relax mind and body.
 Soaking in Epsom salt can help provide soothing relief from stress, sore muscles, and stiffness.
-Many people are deficient in magnesium, and it can be easily absorbed by the body during a warm bath.
+And since many people are deficient in magnesium, a warm Epsom salt bath is a great way to supplement magnesium levels.
 Also, Epsom salt is widely available at grocery stores, pharmacies, or online.

-- Mineral rich sea salts: Real sea salt contains many trace minerals that can be absorbed by the skin, helping detoxify the body.
+Real sea salt contains many detoxifying trace minerals.
+In a warm bath, your body will absorb these minerals helping detoxify the body.
 Bathing with sea salt can also help revitalize and hydrate the skin, thus improving the appearance.
 Unrefined sea salt can be found at most health food stores, some grocery stores, or online.

 Many dried herbs and flowers possess the same lovely scents and healing properties of their essential oil counterparts.
 They’re a beautiful addition to homemade bath salts.
 The only drawback is they can create a mess in the tub.
 If adding dried herbs or flowers to your salts, it is best to use a muslin bag (like this) for your salts.
 Creating a re-usable “tea bag” like this will allow the salts to dissolve in the bathtub, and once the bag is dried, the herbs can be easily emptied.

 Play around with some different scent combinations for different therapeutic and aromatic benefits.
 Try eucalyptus and spearmint essential oil for an uplifting, relieving soak.
 Or lavender and chamomile for a calming, relaxing, pre-bedtime bath.
 Peppermint would make a wonderful revitalizing bath salt for the holidays when you need to be refreshed after all your hard work.

-After you’ve had a chance to make bath salts, and then sneak away to enjoy a long soak with your homemade bath salts, you’ll want to start sharing this fun DIY project with others.
+After you’ve had a chance to make bath salts, and then sneak away to enjoy a long soak, you’ll want to start sharing this fun DIY project with others.
 It can be mixed up in minutes, put into glass jars, and given as a fun gift.
-Homemade bath salts are a simple project even your kids can get involved in!
+Since it’s such a simple project, you can make bath salts with your kids!
 (With supervision for the essential oils, of course.)